aipmenthusiast-coder/Ai-PM-Enthusiast/README.md

 Executive Storytelling is not a launch activity.
 In an enterprise, it is a gate.
 There is no point completing a roadmap, writing specs, or evaluating vendors if leadership has not funded and aligned on the direction.
 Get the runway secured first.

 **5. Plan and specify with confidence.**
 Roadmap Development and PRD Generation come after funding is secured.
 Now you are planning with authority, not speculation.
+Your prototype should be evolving into the solution you're looking to enable and will inform the next several steps.

 **6. Evaluate build vs. buy before you start building.**
 Vendor & Platform Selection happens before Evaluation and Analytics — because what you are building, and with what tools, heavily influences every decision that follows.